CptOfEvilMinions/Network_based_MITRE_ATTACK_matrix/_posts/techniques/recon_and_weaponization/2019-02-13-scanning_services.md

 ---
 {{ page. description }}

-These scanning services provide mechanisms to search theirs databases for a particular attributes.
-These attributes can be a domain/IP range to get a list of publicly facing services for a particular target.
-Attacks can search for a particular service version which may be vulnerable.
+These scanning services provide mechanisms to search there database for a particular attributes.
+These attributes can be a domains, IP ranges, or services to get a list of publicly facing services for a particular target.
+Additionally, attackers can search for a particular service version which has a known vulnerability.

 ## Common platforms